 Multigrain vs. Whole Grain Bread vs. Whole Wheat

-Does a trip to the bread aisle make you feel overwhelmed by options?
-You might find dozens of different bread types in a grocery store, from multigrain loaves to whole wheat muffins.
+Does visiting the bread aisle overwhelm you with the numerous options available?
+You can choose from dozens of various bread types in a grocery store, from multigrain loaves to whole wheat muffins.
 If you’re trying to choose a delicious and satisfying bread, it can be confusing with so many types to consider.

 Although all loaves of brown, earthy-tasting bread might seem the same at first glance, there are essential differences between multigrain, whole wheat and whole grain bread.
 Let’s explore the variety of bread types and what they stand for, so you can select a product you feel good about.